soldag/SMM-CompromisedAccountDetection/README.md

 For demo purposes the HTTP query parameter `demo=1` can be set to randomly insert some external tweets into the timeline of the user.
 These tweets should be detected by the app.

+The app needs a dataset containing tweets that can be used as negative samples and for demo mode.
+It can be created by using our crawling command-line tool (see [CLI Reference](docs/cli.md)).

 ```
 # Starts the web app with default parameters.
 python app.py